-- In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
-Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERV-ING II" or higher. - Make sure that no foreign material enters the crankcase. - 11.
+In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
+Do not use oils with a diesel specification of "CD" or oils of

+- a higher quality than specified.
+In addition, do not use oils labeled "ENERGY CONSERV-ING II" or higher. - Make sure that no foreign material enters the crankcase. - 15.
 Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - 12.
-Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary.
+If oil is leaking, immediately turn the engine off and check for the cause. - 16.
+Turn the engine off, and then check the oil level and correct it if necessary. - Install the engine guard by installing the bolts, and then tighten them to the specified torque.
+NOTICE: Be sure to apply LOCTITE[®] to the engine guard bolts before installing them.
+[ECB00371]